microsoft/WhatTheHack/xxx-DynatraceOnAzure/Coach/README.md

 The guide covers the common preparation steps a coach needs to do before any What The Hack event, including how to properly configure Microsoft Teams.

 The folders are self contained challenges for the hack.
 You do not need to go to other resources to run the challenges.
 Attendee's will need a laptop, but only an Azure browser is required.
-All work will be done in the portal and the Azure Command Shell.
+All work will be done in the Azure  portal and the Azure Command Shell.
 If you think attendee's laptops may be locked down to the point that they can't access Azure, than having a laptop for loan will be a good idea.
 No special software needs to be installed though.

 The original code base of the Challenges automation scripts & sample app are located below